22 Short Films About Springfield: "Steamed Hams"

 In one segment of the episode, titled "Skinner & The Superintendent", Seymour Skinner invents the term "steamed hams" to refer to hamburgers, claiming that it is an expression in the regional dialect of Albany, New York.
 Starting in 2016, over two decades from the episode's premiere, the scene gained renewed popularity in Facebook groups and pages relating to The Simpsons.
 It has also spawned numerous parody and remix videos on YouTube, many of them featuring "Steamed Hams But..." in their titles.

-In 2016, 20 years after the episode aired, around 1000 people commented on the Facebook page of Australian supermarket chain Woolworths inquiring about "steamed hams".
+In 2016, around 1,000 people commented on the Facebook page of Australian supermarket chain Woolworths inquiring about "steamed hams".
 The company responded by posting an image of hams with the caption, "We've received a lot of feedback from you all in the last 24 hours about whether we stock 'Steamed Hams'.
 Please note that in Australia, we call them Hamburgers.
 'Steamed Hams' is an Albany, New York expression.
 Fans of The Simpsons, this is for you."
 The continuing popularity of the segment caused an upsurge in fan-made YouTube remixes and variants.

 In January 2018, Bill Oakley, the writer of the segment, posted the original draft for the segment on Twitter.
-He said he believed it was the most famous thing he had written and one of his favorites.
+He said he believed it was the most famous thing he had written, and that it was also one of his favorites.

 In April 2018, a reporter for GameSpot, during an interview with actor Jeff Goldblum for the video game Jurassic World Evolution, had Goldblum read the part of Skinner in a reenactment of the scene.
-Goldblum commented at the end of the read: "I like the writing, too—that was from what?"
-Oakley responded immediately on Twitter, writing "[I'm] not a fan of fairly big companies like GameSpot having famous actors perform scripts I wrote, verbatim, without giving me any sort of credit whatsoever."
+Goldblum commented at the end of the reading, "I like the writing, too—that was from what?"
+Oakley responded immediately on Twitter, writing, "[I'm] not a fan of fairly big companies like GameSpot having famous actors perform scripts I wrote, verbatim, without giving me any sort of credit whatsoever."
 The video was taken down within days of its posting.

-In an April 2021 interview with The Hollywood Reporter, Oakley, Weinstein, animation director Jim Reardon, voice actor Hank Azaria and current Simpsons showrunner Al Jean shared their thoughts about the popularity of "Steamed Hams".
+In an April 2021 interview with The Hollywood Reporter, Oakley, Weinstein, animation director Jim Reardon, voice actor Hank Azaria and Simpsons showrunner Al Jean shared their thoughts about the popularity of "Steamed Hams".
 Azaria said he was confused about how popular the segment had become.
 Reardon became aware of it when his daughters pointed it out a few years prior.
 They shared their favorite "Steamed Hams" parodies, including one made with Lego animation, one animating the characters in the style of the music video for the song "Take On Me" by A-ha, and one with the dialogue synchronized to the vocals of "Basket Case" by Green Day.
 Weinstein said that Groening also enjoyed the phenomenon.
 A Twitch channel streaming a 24/7 series of procedurally generated "Steamed Hams" parodies premiered in 2023.
 Oakley described it as "truly uncanny".